chances/party-server/README.md

 1. Make a copy of `.env.example` as `.env` and replace necessary values.
 2. Run `make` in the root directory
-4. Ensure Postgres is running
+4. Ensure Postgres is running, bootstrapped with [party.sql](party.sql)
-2. Ensure Redis is running: `make redis-start`
+2. Ensure Redis is running
-3. Run `./party-server`
+3. Run `make run`

 ## Contributing